astronomer/airflow-provider-kafka/README.md

 > * PyPI package: [apache-airflow-providers-apache-kafka](https://pypi.org/project/apache-airflow-providers-apache-kafka/)
 > * Documentation: [Apache Airflow Kafka official documentation](https://airflow.apache.org/docs/apache-airflow-providers-apache-kafka/stable/index.html)
 > * Source code: [Apache Airflow Kafka provider source code](https://github.com/apache/airflow/tree/main/providers/apache/kafka)
-> Please note that it may not work with the latest dependencies or platforms, and it could contain security vulnerabilities.
+> Please note that the code available in [this repository](https://github.com/astronomer/airflow-provider-kafka) may not work with the latest dependencies or platforms, and it could contain security vulnerabilities.
 Astronomer can’t offer guarantees or warranties for its use.
 > If you’re interested in adopting or stewarding this project, we’d be happy to chat, reach us at oss@astronomer.io.
 Thanks for being part of the open-source journey and helping keep great ideas alive!